netgroup-polito/VPNaaS/README.md

 kubectl --namespace <namespace>  exec -it "$POD_NAME" -c openvpn /etc/openvpn/setup/newClientCert.sh "$KEY_NAME" "$SERVICE_IP"
 kubectl --namespace <namespace>  exec -it "$POD_NAME" -c openvpn cat "/etc/openvpn/certs/pki/$KEY_NAME.ovpn" > "$KEY_NAME.ovpn"
 ```

+Here, the `KEY_NAME` option should be a unique identifier of the VPN user, such as an email or university ID numer.
+This value is going to appear in the *Subject* value of the client certificate, and can be used to revoke it.

 Clients certificates can be revoked in this manner: